 Learn more about our brilliant tutors.

 Subject: Family History Research I gained a further education teaching qualification following my masters degree and have taught extensively as a university lecturer in history and research.
-I specialise in social family history having a key interest in workhouse records, and exploring how the concept of the family unit has changed throughout modern history.
-I […]
+I now specialise in social and political history having a key interest in workhouse records, and exploring how the concept of the family has changed throughout modern history. […]